What is SPARK for Autism?

 As autism is a spectrum, researchers need many people with autism to participate in all types of research.
 Until now, only a small number of individuals and families affected by autism have ever participated in research.
 SPARK wants to invite the entire autism community to dramatically expand its participation.

 SPARK will provide researchers with medical and genetic information from tens of thousands of individuals and families affected by autism.
 These data will power important new research that aims to advance the understanding of autism and provide meaningful information and resources to participants.
 Visit the SPARK website to learn more about what's involved.

-Families can participate in SPARK entirely online and from home.
+Families can participate in SPARK entirely online and from home, complete the following steps.